Apprenda/Apprenda-MongoDB/README.md

 - Click on apply
 - Once provisioning has complete you can verify the existence of the new database and corresponding user through your MongoDB shell
 - You can connect to this new database using the Connection Data provided
+- You can token switch the Add-On instance into your app so you can use your MongoDB instances inside your Apprenda application
 - When you deprovision this instance, the new database, anything in it, and the new user will be deleted from your MongoDB instance

-**Congratulations, you have just integrated the Apprenda Cloud Platform with the MongoDB AddOn**
+**Congratulations, you have just integrated the Apprenda Cloud Platform with the MongoDB Add-On**
 - You can learn more about Add-Ons at http://docs.apprenda.com/7-0/addons